What are Trusts?

 - Divorce: former spouses who can claim a share of your assets and those you have inherited from parents or other relatives.

 - Creditors and those to whom you owe money – who claim against the assets you own or have received in gifts or inheritances from others.

 - Crystalising wishes: to avoid changes in Wills at a later date that alter longstanding arrangements.
 Such as a widow(er) changing a Will just before death to benefit one child more than the other(s) when previously everything had been left equally.

-- Care fees claims: alongside the above reasons for setting up Trusts, assets might also be protected from the claims of care fees.
+- Third-party claims: alongside the above reasons for setting up Trusts, assets might also be protected from claims by third parties.

 A fundamental benefit of using Trusts is the ability to provide that gifts pass to consecutive beneficiaries ‘in turn’, ie making provision in a Will Trust for one particular beneficiary such as a spouse, then on the spouse’s death to make provision for those assets to pass down to a second set of beneficiaries such as children.

 The other fundamental benefit is that Trusts protect the value of gifts for the beneficiaries in turn, ensuring that beneficiaries have full access to the assets but these assets are protected from outside third parties who cannot claim a share.